graphql/graphql-scalars/scalars/template.md

 # Overview

-Provide an overview what this Scalar does and provide any background information.
+Provide an overview of what this Scalar does and provide any background information.

 # Name

-Talk about the name and list alternatives, if available.
+Provide a recommended Scalar name and list alternatives, if available.

 # Result JSON spec

 Define which JSON values can be returned.

+Provide positive and negative examples of JSON values.

 # Literal Input spec

 Define which GraphQL Literals are accepted as input.

+Provide positive and negative examples of literals.

 # Raw Input JSON spec

 Define which JSON values are accepted as input.

+Provide positive and negative examples of JSON values.

 # References